-Training sessions arranged by RMS are held regularly, and are announced in the AU Daily and/or on the RMS website.
+Training sessions arranged by RMS are held regularly and are announced in the AU Daily and/or on the RMS website.
 Most training is also available on the web at cws.auburn.edu/OHS.

-It is important that an employee, who receives hazardous materials including chemicals, must take Hazardous Materials Receiver training at the link: https://cws.auburn.edu/shared/content/files/2014/EM-DG SHIPPING REQUEST.doc.
-If employees have a need to ship or transport Hazardous Materials, they should contact Environmental Programs Hazardous Materials staff with questions by calling 334-844-4870.
+Contact RMS Environmental Programs at 334-844-4870 for information on Hazardous Materials Shipping and Receiving.

 Additional lab specific safety training should be provided by the supervisor.
-All laboratory personnel must receive this training prior to beginning work with hazardous chemicals.
-When an individual is to perform a non-routine task presenting hazards for which he or she has not already been trained, the supervisor is responsible for discussing with the individual the hazards of the task and specific safety measures that should be considered.
+All laboratory personnel must receive this training prior to beginning work with hazardous chemicals or for non-routine tasks presenting new /unique hazards for which an individual has not been trained in.